tanyelai/neuroscience/README.md

 Well, anatomy of neural systems makes me a little bit sad.
 I cannot manage sparing enough time for practicing and memorizing, and there are loottts of things to memorize.
 I finished the 5th week of Medical Neuroscience.
 I am pretty sure that I will watch these videos 2-3 times again and again next year, because when I use the feynman technique, I mostly figure out how much I do not understand :)

 For now, my main purpose is to get a familiarity with the deep neuroscience topics, and I think it is quite useful while reading academic papers even though I cannot memorize most of the topics, at least it makes sense.

+### Day 58-62
+I completed hearing and vestibular system & gaze in Neurobiology course and started Movement and Motor Control at Medical Neuroscience.
+I am trying to develop note taking skills, however, it is still quite hard to keep up with.